JOHNFLEURIMOND/DynamicToDoList/README.md

 The build is minified and the filenames include the hashes.<br>
 Your app is ready to be deployed!

+### `npm run dev`

+Runs the app in the development mode.<br>
+Open [http://localhost:5000](http://localhost:5000) to view it in the browser.

+The page will reload if you make edits.<br>
+You will also see any lint errors in the console.

 See the section about [deployment](#deployment) for more information.

 ### `npm run prettier`
 This corrects the format.